 Our industry is different.
 For one, Australian distilleries produce multiples styles of spirit, always have done.
 It’s standard practice here for gins, rums, brandies, even other whiskies, to be bottled under a parent brand.
 Glenfiddich rum?
 Macallan brandy?
 Not gonna happen, right, and a good thing, too.

-But should we ignore Australian distilling heritage and demand our whisky producers create a separate brand every time they build or acquire a new whisky distillery, just so we can be like the Scots?
+So should we ignore Australian distilling heritage and demand our whisky producers create a separate brand every time they build or acquire a new whisky distillery, just so we can be like the Scots?
 With that thinking, Perth-based Whipper Snapper couldn’t sell any of the whisky produced at their new Colac distillery in Victoria under their Upshot brand.
 And what if Archie Rose marries single malt distilled across their Rosebery and Botany sites, would that be in contravention of the hallowed ‘single’ malt definition?

 A Milne’s bottling containing malt whisky from Thebarton Distillery in Adelaide and possibly Melbourne malt whisky – The Argus, 1936